openstack-archive/fuel-docs/pages/install-guide/install.rst

 .. contents :local:

-Fuel is distributed as both ISO and IMG images, each of them contains an installer for Fuel Master node.
-The ISO image is used for CD media devices, iLO or similar remote access systems.
-The IMG file is used for USB memory sticks.
+Fuel is distributed via both ISO and IMG images.
+Eac contains an installer for Fuel Master node.
+The ISO image is used for CD media devices, iLO (HP) or similar remote access systems.
+The IMG file is used for USB memory stick-based installation.

 Once installed, Fuel can be used to deploy and manage OpenStack clusters.
 It will assign IP addresses to the nodes, perform PXE boot and initial